Doollakh/doollakh.github.io/_pages/about.md

 ---
 ✨ Hi, I’m an AI researcher and online instructor.

-🤖 My current research interests are mainly around large language models and world models, especially how LLMs/world models reason about cause-and-effect relationships, how we can compress them efficiently, and how to make their decisions more robust and reliable.
+🤖 My current research interests mainly focus on large language models and world models, especially how LLMs/world models reason about cause-and-effect relationships, how we can compress them efficiently, and how to make their decisions more robust and reliable.

 👨🏻‍🏫 Teaching is a significant part of my life, as it allows me to connect with others, share knowledge, and deepen my own understanding.
 You know, There’s a big difference between knowing something and teaching it!